Komal-Sharma03/ELU_ossfolio/CONTRIBUTING.md

 ## Pull Request Process

+**Please do not submit a PR without first being assigned to the issue.** Comment on the issue with your approach, wait to get assigned, then start working.
+Once you are assigned, feel free to prepare your PR.

+Once you submit a PR, it will be reviewed within 12 hours.
+Please be patient and avoid pinging or sending repeated messages asking for a review before that time.
+You can send one follow-up message after 12 hours, but keep it to that.

+### Steps

 1. Make sure your branch is up to date with `main`
 2. Fill out the PR template completely — incomplete PRs may be closed
 3. Link the issue using `Closes #<issue-number>` in the PR description
+4. Write your PR description in your own words — describe what you changed and why, not just what the diff shows
+5. If you used AI for any part of the code, mention it clearly in the description
-4. One logical change per PR — don't bundle unrelated fixes
+6. One logical change per PR — don't bundle unrelated fixes
-5. All PRs need at least one review before merge
+7. All PRs need at least one review before merge
-6. A maintainer will merge once approved
+8. A maintainer will merge once approved

 ### PR Checklist

+- [ ] I was assigned to the issue before opening this PR
 - [ ] Code works locally
 - [ ] No `console.log` left in `src/`
 - [ ] If schema changed — both `schema.sql` and a new migration file are included
 - [ ] Docs updated if needed
 - [ ] PR title follows Conventional Commits format
+- [ ] PR description is written in my own words
+- [ ] If I used AI for coding, I mentioned it clearly and I understand every change I made

 ---

 ## Issue Guidelines

-- Search before opening — check if the issue already exists
+- **Check for duplicates first.** Before opening an issue, search the existing open issues to see if someone already reported it.
+Duplicate issues will be closed.
-- Use the correct template (Bug Report / Feature Request / Good First Issue / Docs)
+- **Use the correct template.** Pick Bug Report, Feature Request, Good First Issue, or Docs depending on what you are filing.
-- Be specific — vague issues are hard to act on
+- **Be specific.** Vague issues are hard to act on and will be asked for more detail or closed.
+- **No spam.** Do not open issues just to get assigned to something without a clear problem statement.
-- If you want to fix an issue you opened, say so in the issue itself
+- If you want to work on an issue you opened yourself, say so in the issue and wait to be assigned like everyone else.

 ---